 a little info for the DIY types

-Jeep recommends changing the oil in the JK Wrangler every 3000 miles.
+Depending on the year Jeep recommends changing the oil in the JK Wrangler every so many miles miles or when the on-board system tells you to.
 Changing your own oil is a simple procedure and can be done with no special tools in about 30 minutes.
 Most Jeeps don’t even require the use of ramps or jacks.

 13 mm socket and ratchet

 Drain oil container

 It is best if the Jeep’s engine is cool but not cold.
 Hot oil running down your arm is not very pleasant.
 If you decide to raise the front of your Jeep to give some extra clearance underneath make sure do it safely.
 Use quality ramps or jack stands.

 Place the drain oil container under the drain plug in the oil pan and remove the oil pan drain plug using a 13 mm socket.
 Allow the oil to drain for about 5-10 minutes.
 The hotter the engine the quicker the oil will drain.
 Replace the drain plug, do not over tighten.
 Move the drain oil container under the oil filter which is located at the front bottom of the engine on the passenger side.
 Using an oil filter wrench loosen the filter and unthread.
 Try to keep the open end up as to reduce oil spillage.
 Place the old filter in the drain oil container and allow it to drain.